 Explore Marsaxlokk (and beyond) by Luzzu Boats

-One of the best things to do in Malta, and especially for those seeking a unique experience….
+One of the best things to do in Malta, and especially for those seeking a unique experience.
 Is to take a traditional (luzzu) boat ride.
-And since you are in Marsaxlokk with many boats waiting in the harbour, why not take a ride?
+And since you are in Marsaxlokk with many boats already waiting for you in the harbour, why not take a ride?
 What’s more, you can get a better view of Fort Delimara from the sea, or visit one of the nearby beaches.

 Talking of which…